Constraint on the chemical potentials of hydrogen and proton in recombination: Description of recombination

 and each species $i$ comes from the integral over momentum space

 and

-with $\beta=1/k_{B}T$, where $k_{B}$ and $T$ are the Boltzmann constant and the thermal bath temperature, respectively.
-Also, $m_{i}$ and $\mu_{i}$ are the mass and chemical potential of species $i$, respectively, $\hbar$ the reduced Planck's constant and $c$ the speed of light in vacuum.
-The superscript ``($0$)'' means that the particle number density is defined at equilibrium, i.e., by configuring the chemical potential equal to zero.
-The factor $g_{i}$ is the spin states number and $E_{i}=m_{i}c^{2}+p^{2}/2m_{i}$ corresponds to the energy for nonrelativistic particles ($m_{i}c^{2}\gg k_{B}T$).
+The superscript ``($0$)'' means that the particle number density is defined at equilibrium, i.e., by configuring the chemical potential equal to zero \cite{dodelson2003modern}.
+In equations above $\beta=1/k_{B}T$, where $k_{B}$ and $T$ are the Boltzmann constant and the thermal bath temperature, respectively.
+Also, $\mu_{i}$ is the chemical potential of species $i$ and $\hbar$ the reduced Planck's constant.
+The factor $g_{i}$ is the spin states number and $E_{i}$ corresponds to the energy for nonrelativistic particles ($m_{i}c^{2}\gg k_{B}T$).

 The Saha equation for recombination is given by \cite{dodelson2003modern,peebles1993principles,weinberg2008cosmology}